 The judicial process does not have to be a test of resistance for survivors, Contreras says.
 “I want to leave a precedent that serves and that is useful — that is why I continue with many challenges.”

-This article was written by freelance writer Maeve Allsup and draws from a State Department blog, DipNote.
+This article was last published on April 24, 2019.
+It was written by freelance writer Maeve Allsup and draws from a State Department blog, DipNote.